-Therefore, people depend on constant Internet access and search for the most straightforward and most accessible opportunities to connect to it.
-That is why Public Wi-Fi is so popular and why every restaurant, public place, fitness gym has one.
+Therefore, people depend on constant Internet access and search for the most straightforward and accessible opportunities to connect to it.
+That is why Public Wi-Fi is so popular and why every restaurant, public place, and fitness gym has one.

 All passwords, sensitive files, and banking details you are sending through the Wi-Fi are easy to catch for hackers.
 They also can send you worms via this unprotected channel.

-VPN redirects Internet traffic through the secured VPN server, which provides you surfing in an anonymous and private network.
+VPN redirects Internet traffic through the secured VPN server, which provides you with surfing in an anonymous and private network.
 Some VPNs also provide the feature of encryption to make the connection even safer.
 Unfortunately, it would help if you trusted VPN service providers, as they, as an Internet service provider (ISP), also collect users’ data and sell it to third parties.

 Many users use VPNs to protect themselves from Internet cybercriminals and change IP addresses.
-Each Internet user has a unique IP address that can tell almost exact geographical location.
-Some websites have geographical restrictions, some countries set limitations for users, so VPN is an easy way to find another IP address and mask your real one.
+Each Internet user has a unique IP address that can tell almost the exact geographical location.
+Some websites have geographical restrictions, and some countries set limitations for users, so VPN is an easy way to find another IP address and mask your real one.
 The user can choose from a wide range of VPN providers from different locations.